-All those scary newspaper statistics about the long-term costs of keeping your child in nappies and birthday presents pale into insignificance when set beside the £150,000+ you’ll need to educate a child privately from nursery to university.
+All those scary newspaper headlines about the long-term costs of bringing up children pale into insignificance when set beside the £150,000+ required to educate a child privately from nursery to university.

-But paying for a private education from finger painting to Freshers’ Week is not an option for most families. of those who opt for the indepent sector, many without private means or surplus wealth often choose to pay selectively.
+But paying for a private education from finger painting to Freshers’ Week is not an option for most families anyway.
+Of those who opt for the independent sector, many choose to do so for only part of their child’s education.

-However you choose to play the education game, be reassured that no decision is final.
-If something is not working out for you or your child at any point, it’s almost always possible to change, and often much easier to do at a stage when not everyone else is making the same decision.
+However you play the education game, rest assured that no decision is final and if ever something isn’t working out for you or your child, it’s almost always possible to change.
+In fact, it’s often much easier to do at a stage when not everyone else is making the same decision.

-State primary school works particularly well if you have an able child who finds little difficulty with the three Rs.
-At the other extreme, those with serious learning difficulties, particularly if they have an EHC (Education, Health and Social Care) plan, will be given one-to-one help at no charge to you (though you will probably need to fight hard for this).
+State primary school can work well if you have an able child who finds little difficulty with the three Rs.
+At the other extreme, those with serious learning difficulties, particularly if they have an EHC (Education, Health and Social Care) plan, will get one-to-one help for free (though you will probably need to fight hard for this).

 Those in the middle may be the ones who thrive least well in a busy primary school — as much psychologically as academically.
 A hard-pressed teacher with a mixed-ability class of 30 children often simply doesn’t have the energy to focus on this unexciting middle group, and a parent with an under-confident, just-getting-by child may decide it’s worth pinching pennies for the extra attention that a private school can provide.

-If you want to check how a primary school matches up to the private sector, one of the best indicators is the percentage of year 6 children (10-11-year-olds) who achieve at least level 5 in their key stage 2 Sats — the level that would be expected from the majority of children in a good prep school.
+If you want to check how a primary school matches up to the private sector, one of the best indicators is the percentage of year 6 children (10-11-year-olds) in their key stage 2 Sats — the level that would be expected from the majority of children in a good prep school.
 These figures are now included in performance tables and you will find them on our website.
 However, bear in mind that this probably shows as much about the intake as the quality of teaching.

 State to private